 What you need to know before starting resin 3D printing

-Before you start operating and using resin 3D printers, there are a couple of things you must know.
+But before you start, there are a couple of things you must know.
 First, resin 3D printers require the use of 3D printing files, which are commonly known as STL files.
 These can commonly be found on websites such as thingiverse.com, myminifactory.com, and cgtrader.com etc.

-For a resin 3D printer to read the STL file, it needs to be sliced into numerous layers using slicer software such as CHITUBOX.
-To learn about how this process works as well as other important details before starting resin 3D printing, please view our previous blog post.
+In order for the resin 3D printer to read these files, it needs to be sliced into numerous layers using slicer software such as CHITUBOX.
+To learn more about how this works, please view our previous blog post.

 In design classes, students can learn how to use software such as Tinkercad other CAD software to design 3D printing files all on their own.
 This way, students can work through the entire process: from visualizing their designs to developing and printing out the finished product.